browserstack/python-appium-app-browserstack/README.md

 # python-appium-app-browserstack

-This repository provides sample code to run tests using Appium with Python on BrowserStack’s real device cloud.
-It includes code required to integrate with BrowserStack cloud and tests written for BrowserStack’s sample Android and iOS apps.
+This repository demonstrates how to run Appium Python mobile app tests on BrowserStack's real device cloud.

 ## Documentation